PaulAustin/teakblocks/design/kudos-and-lessons.md

 ## Sept 2

 ### screen bounce on android
-Mostly fixed, mainly by turning of touch evetns to any thing that is not dragged.
+Mostly fixed, mainly by turning of touch events to any thing that is not dragged.
 Looks like this does not prevent click events, (e.g. buttons and check boxes still work)

 ### more on BLE
 Starting and stopping Scan.
 Notes on EVOThings [Easyble](https://evothings.com/forum/viewtopic.php?t=1804)